commoncrawl/wac2025-cc-annotator-poster/README.md

 ## Disclaimer about the code

 The code is a work in progress and is not production-ready.
-The fist version of the pipeline is based on the existing [Ungoliant](https://github.com/oscar-project/ungoliant) pipeline.of the [OSCAR Project])(https://oscar-project.org), but we intend to make it up-to date and more modular.
+The fist version of the pipeline is based on the existing [Ungoliant](https://github.com/oscar-project/ungoliant) pipeline of the [OSCAR Project](https://oscar-project.org), but we intend to make it up-to date and more modular.